teamtam/teamtam.github.io/_drafts/2015-02-22-xamarin-native-linking-failed-in-an-ios-unified-api-project.md

   - Xamarin iOS
   - Xamarin Linker
 ---
 On a project my colleague <a href="https://twitter.com/halkar" target="_blank">@halkar</a>&nbsp;and I were working on, we came across a puzzling issue.
 We only discovered this issue after converting our project from the Classic MonoTouch API to the Unified API.
-On the iOS simulator, our application would fun fine, but when we tried to run it against a real iOS device, we could get an error to the effect of “**Native linking failed, undefined Objective-C class …**”.
+On the iOS simulator, our application would run fine, but when we tried to run it against a real iOS device, we could get an error to the effect of “**Native linking failed, undefined Objective-C class …**”.

 [<img class="alignnone wp-image-241 size-large" src="http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed-1024x396.png" alt="Xamarin - Native Linking Failed" width="1000" height="387" srcset="http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed-1024x396.png 1024w, http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed-300x116.png 300w, http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed-1000x386.png 1000w, http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed.png 1343w" sizes="(max-width: 1000px) 100vw, 1000px" />](http://teamtam.net/wp-content/uploads/2015/02/NativeLinkingFailed.png)